-The video statement was introduced at MIT Sloan about three years ago.
+The video statement was introduced at MIT Sloan about four years ago.
 Your goal here: deliver your statement with poise and presence.
 I suggest you outline a 60-second statement that you would use to introduce yourself to your classmates (not the admissions committee members; they’re just important flies on the wall who happen to be listening in).

 Don’t be too casual; your classmates are your future professional network and social group, but do be friendly and remember to smile.
 What would you tell them about yourself?
 What would show that you are already a member of MIT’s community – you just don’t happen to pay tuition yet?

 A few tips for the video part of this exercise: Practice in front of a webcam so that you get used to talking to a little lens that has no affect, feedback, or expression.
 Recording yourself on video is not the same as talking on Skype with another human being.
 I suggest you put a smiley face beneath or above the camera to remind you to smile at appropriate points in your statement.
 Then view your practice videos looking for poise and presence.
 During some of the practices, maybe have a friend present to encourage you, but also practice without anyone else in the room.
-We here at Accepted are happy to help you prepare too.
+We at Accepted are happy to help you prepare too.

 For the real statement, dress in business or business casual attire.
 If you’re not confident that your attire is appropriate, it probably isn’t; dress more conservatively.
-Make sure your location is quiet and that pets and children are in a location where they won’t be heard or disturb you.
+Make sure your location is quiet and that roommates, pets and children are in a location where they won’t be heard or disturb you.
 Make sure your background is neutral and not a distraction.
 Blank walls make a great background.

 For expert guidance with your MIT Sloan MBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
 We’ve helped applicants get accepted to MIT Sloan’s MBA program and look forward to helping you too!